-They parked the furniture app (indefinitely) - and instead founded QLC with a goal to help people, just like their friends, access opportunities of all shapes and sizes and make career experimentation feel a little less risky.
+They parked the furniture app (indefinitely), and instead founded QLC with a goal to help people, just like their friends, access opportunities of all shapes and sizes and make career experimentation feel a little less scary.

-Shortly after, they met Luke (who had just taken his own leap of faith from New Zealand to Myanmar,) and together they started building a platform that inspired and educated young professionals to get involved in new ideas outside their network.
-Since then, we have connected over 1,000 people to cross border projects from food to education and healthcare.
+Shortly after, they met Luke (who had just taken his own leap of faith from New Zealand to Myanmar), and together they started building a platform that inspired and educated young professionals to get involved in new ideas outside their network.
+Since then, we have connected over 1,000 people to cross-border projects from food to education to healthcare.
 We’re not only making career changes feel less risky, we’re also helping change-seekers learn the new world of work.